 - Sing.
 It’s free.

 - Go caroling.
 That’s also free, and you might score some hot chocolate from your neighbors.
-(I’m kidding.
-You can make your own hot cocoa very inexpensively.)
+(You can also make your own hot cocoa very inexpensively.)

 - Make hot cocoa.

-- Listen to free Christmas music.
-Pandora, Amazon, B98 FM
+- Listen to free holiday music.
+Pandora, Amazon, Q92.

 - Play games.
 I love the Five Ws game mentioned in this post at LivingontheCheap.com